The Mrs: Videography

-The Mrs’ first video, “Magic Mirror,” was released July 17, 2014 and has amassed nearly 5.4 million YouTube views as of this writing.
+The Mrs’ first video, “Magic Mirror,” was released July 17, 2014, and has amassed nearly 5.4 million YouTube views as of this writing.
 It was directed and produced by Austin-based team The Bear, headed up by Berndt Mader and Ben Steinbauer, responsible for the cult film “Winnebago Man.”
 An accompanying behind-the-scenes documentary video featuring interviews with the band was released the same day.

 The video for the song “You Told Me” was released at a Mother’s Day-themed party at Top of the Rock, Rockefeller Center, NYC, on April 29, 2015, and introduced by actress, model, and comedian Jenny McCarthy.
 The video was directed by Greg Olliver, a filmmaker whose feature documentary subjects have included rockers Lemmy of Motorhead and Johnny Winter.

 In early 2016, the band again enlisted Olliver for the video to the song “Draw the Line,” created to bring awareness to domestic violence.

-In early 2017, The Mrs collaborated with Austin, TX based Director/Filmmaker Scott Ramsay to create a music video for their song “Blink of an Eye,” a single from their self-titled album.
+In early 2017, The Mrs collaborated with Austin, Texas–based Director/Filmmaker Scott Ramsay to create a music video for their song “Blink of an Eye,” a single from their self-titled album.
 The video was set to be released in an exclusive by People Magazine on May 9, 2017.

-Somewhere To Go - January 29, 2018 (added to YouTube 1/25) February 15, 2018 released by Elmore Magazine.
+Somewhere To Go - January 29, 2018 (added to YouTube 1/25) February 15, 2018, released by Elmore Magazine.

 The Mrs music video for "Five Minutes" from the Five Minutes EP - with John Felipo and Gavin Jasper, was released on July 19, 2018.